Schwerin: Crime rate

 According to the official 2007 Crime Report for Germany, Schwerin was the only German city with a crime rate over 17,000 total offenses committed per 100,000 inhabitants; thus being 1st in the list of Germany's most dangerous cities.
 The larger cities, such as Berlin, Frankfurt am Main, or Bremen, all have crime rates ranging from 14,000 to 16,000 total offenses committed per 100,000 people.
 However, Schwerin is the only city where riding a bus (or tram) without a ticket and social security fraud is counted towards the crime rate, significantly boosting the numbers.

+Governance

+The current mayor of Schwerin is Rico Badenschier (SPD) since 2016.
+The most recent mayoral election was held on 4 June 2023, with a runoff held on 18 June, and the results were as follows: